 They looked quite authentic, even weathered, as though they’d stood up to many years of use—one birth certificate, one Social Security card, and one driver’s license in need of renewal.

-“That’s good because, believe me, you don’t want to end up tied to my workbench, begging me to kill you.
-Do you?”
+“That’s good because, believe me, you don’t want to end up tied to my workbench, begging me to kill you.”

 Three days later, Mitchell relaxed in a lawn chair, sipping a Budweiser and thinking through his next steps with a grin plastered across his face.
 It had all been so easy; how could he not smile?
 It was good to feel that kind of power again.